Last Updated on August 3, 2023 by Christine Kaaloa

 Each spa charges different rates but they tend to rate around 6,000 won to 12,000 won.
 In the evenings, the rates raise to the higher end of that spectrum.
 After 24 hours, if you’re still in the spa, you’ll need to pay the next day rate too.

-Will people stare at me if I’m foreign?
+Will Koreans in the spa stare at me if I’m a foreigner?

 Overall, Koreans tend to be more fascinated with foreigners than look upon them with negative feelings.